What is the Fasting Mimicking Diet?

 Results, Learning and My Experience

-With a few days I will publish another post describing my experience, outcomes and learning from my first FMD cycle.
+Jump to my Results & Reflections post to read about my experience, outcomes and learning from my first FMD cycle.
 The spoiler is yes, I will repeat it, but with some very important modifications to how I ran it the first time thanks to lessons learned.

 Tools & Resources